Total positive influence domination on weighted networks: Preliminaries

 \subsection{Previous work}

 Due to their suitability to a wide range of applications in networks design and control, variants of domination problems have been studied thoroughly.
-This includes a study of corresponding computational complexities for different variants and development of exact and approximation algorithms.
-The widely explored variants include the basic dominating set problem and its weighted version where weights are on vertices.
-The minimum weighted dominating set problem is one of the classic NP-hard optimisation problems in graph theory.
-Approximation algorithms for a special type of graphs, unit disk graphs with weights on vertices, were investigated in \cite{Zou:2011}.
-A generalisation of the domination set problem on vertex-weighted graphs, where the direct connections are replaced with shortest paths corresponding to some measure $f$ defined on the vertices of a graph, was explored in \cite{chen:approx}.
-The authors have used randomised rounding to prove the approximation ratio of $O(\log\Delta')$ for their algorithm, where $\Delta'$ is the maximum cardinality of the sets of vertices that can be dominated by any single vertex through the defined shortest paths.
-In \cite{Chen:2007} the maximum spanning star forest problem, the complement problem of domination set, is discussed and an $0.71$-approximation algorithm for this problem is given.
-In the vertex-weighted case, the ratio was $0.64$.
-Molnar et al. \cite{molnar:2014} proposed probabilistic dominating set selection strategies for large heterogeneous non-weighted graphs and explored how the structure of graphs influences performances of degree dependent probabilistic method based approximation algorithms and greedy algorithms.
+This includes a study of corresponding computational complexities for different variants and development of exact and approximation algorithms (e.g. \cite{Klasing:2004}, \cite{amb06}, \cite{vaz18}).
+The widely explored variants include the basic dominating set problem and its weighted version where weights are on nodes.
+The minimum weighted dominating set problem is one of the classic NP-hard optimisation problems in network theory \cite{Garey:1979}.
+A generalisation of the domination set problem on node-weighted networks, where the direct connections are replaced with shortest paths corresponding to some measure $f$ defined on the nodes of a network, was explored in \cite{chen:approx}.
+The authors have used randomised rounding to prove the approximation ratio of $O(\log\Delta')$ for their algorithm, where $\Delta'$ is the maximum cardinality of the sets of nodes that can be dominated by any single node through the defined shortest paths.
+Molnar et al. \cite{molnar:2014} proposed probabilistic dominating set selection strategies for large heterogeneous non-weighted graphs and explored how the structure of networks influences performances of degree dependent probabilistic method based approximation algorithms and greedy algorithms.

-One generalisation of the domination problem, the so called $k$-dominating set problem, requires each vertex not in the dominating set to have at least $k$ neighbours in the set.
-Another variant, the so called $k$-tuple domination problem requires each vertex in the graph (even those in the dominating set) to have at least $k$ neighbours in the dominating set.
-These problems were relevant especially for ad-hoc and wireless networks routing (having more than one neighbour in a dominating set was providing more reliable connection).
-In \cite{Forster:2013} the author shows that a greedy approach for the minimum $k$-dominating set problem leads to an approximation ratio of $\ln(\Delta + k) + 1 < \ln(\Delta) + 1.7$, where $\Delta$ is the maximum degree of the graph.
-Klasing and Laforest \cite{Klasing:2004} proved the hardness of the $k$-tuple domination problem, even in restricted families of graphs and presented several interesting approximation algorithms.